Transfer Student Admission

 * Spring quarter admission to the University is only an option for students who are also applying for direct entry to an engineering program that offers spring admission.
 Because spring quarter is not open for general admission, the University online application will not be available.
 Applicants will submit a paper application to the UW Admissions Office.

 To find out more about applying to the UW, see UW Office of Admissions.
-To request an application, call the application request line at (206) 543-5150.
+To request an application, call the Office of Admissions at (206) 543-9686.

 Once you have completed the prerequisite courses for one or more engineering programs, you can apply for admission to those programs.
 To apply, submit an Engineering Department Application form and unofficial transcripts to each of your chosen engineering departments.
 Details are on the online application form.